 The main source for Shakespeare’s Macbeth play was Holinshed’s Chronicles.
 Holinshed in turn took the account from a Scottish history, Scotorum Historiae, written in 1527 by Hector Boece.
 Shakespeare, flattering James 1, referred to the king’s own books, Discovery of Witchcraft and Daemonologie, written in 1599.
 Some of the main ideas of Macbeth are Nature, Manhood and Light versus Dark.
+And of course Macbeth is considered one of Shakespeare’s most violent plays.

 Date written: 1605